28th International Eucharistic Congress: Preparations for the event

 Also starting in early 1926, the Chicago Tribune, which had a history of publishing content with anti-Catholic sentiments, began publishing articles about the upcoming event in an uncharacteristically positive tone, with several articles written by Catholic priests.
 Various civic groups in the city, including the Chicago Association of Commerce, organized several dozen committees to prepare for the event, while transportation companies also made arrangements.
 For instance, the Chicago, Rock Island and Pacific Railroad announced that their trains transporting people to the congress would come equipped with a "special missionary mass kit" that contained equipment needed for a priest to perform mass, such as a chalice and vestments.
 Additional rail lines that serviced travelers to the congress included the Minneapolis, St. Paul and Sault Ste.
 Marie Railroad, the Chicago, Milwaukee and St. Paul Railroad, the Chicago and North Western Railroad, and the Chicago North Shore and Milwaukee Railroad.
 As part of the congress, over 3,000 priests were called to attend to confessions, and religious sisters were requested to make over 4.5 million hosts to be used during masses.
 Also during the congress, the Orchestra Hall movie theater in the city played The Miracle at Lourdes, a 1926 French film that dramatized the story of Our Lady of Lourdes.

+Loudspeakers, a relatively recent invention, were used installed for use at major venues such as Soldier Field (on the temporary alter erected there) and Mundelein, Illinois.
+The system of loudspeakers installed in Mundelein were described as the largest public address system that had ever been built up to that time.